YufanFu-YPW/PE-Track/README.md

 conda install pytorch==2.1.1 torchvision==0.16.1 torchaudio==2.1.1 pytorch-cuda=11.8 -c pytorch -c nvidia
 ```

 install mamba-ssm == 1.2.0.post1, triton == 2.1.0 and causal-conv1d1.2.1.
 You can compile [mamba-ssm](https://github.com/state-spaces/mamba/tree/v1.2.0.post1) and [causal-conv1d](https://github.com/Dao-AILab/causal-conv1d) from their official source code.
 We recommend using the offline .whl installation files, which can be found in the link above.
+We also provide the corresponding [version](https://drive.google.com/drive/folders/1JkkFj5UMAdv-sKAVo-S5PqoZoeHRYaW6).

 - install other packages